breakside/JSKit/Documentation/Code/UIKit/WebAppOrganization.md

 # UIApplicationSystemFont:    Roboto-Light
 ````

-The details of the Info file are specifie elsewhere, but the important property
+The details of the Info file are specified in [UIApplication Info](UIApplicationInfo), but the important property
 for our purposes here is the `UIMainSpec` property, which tells the application
 to load a spec file named `MainWindow` on startup.